Kevilar01/Body-and-Behavior-Analysis/README.md

+for the footer code it is in components

+hero section for home page is also in components

 TailwindCSS Configuration – Project README

 This project uses a fully customized Tailwind CSS configuration designed for modern frontend development with TypeScript.
 The setup includes an elegant color system, fluid animations, extended typography, and complete support for shadcn/ui components.